Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - What work still needs to happen today?

-For a multi-channel seller, the WMS must integrate cleanly with order intake, inventory updates, barcode workflows, and shipment confirmation.
-If the WMS becomes a passive record-keeping system rather than the operational source of execution, the team starts managing exceptions outside the platform.
+For a multi-channel seller, the WMS has to integrate cleanly with order intake, inventory updates, barcode workflows, and shipment confirmation.
+Once it becomes a passive record-keeping system rather than the operational source of execution, the team starts managing exceptions outside the platform, and that is when scale gets expensive.

 ### What Usually Breaks Here